 - Commit to the exhibition space.

-- Build or review your website to create a dynamic up-to-date look.
+- Build or review your website to create a dynamic, updated look.

 - Read the Exhibitor Manual!
 Everything you need to know about exhibiting in this particular trade show is available in the exhibitor manual.

-- Prepare for shipping, delivery dates, framing deadlines and set-up/take-down dates and times.
+- Prepare for shipping, delivery dates, framing deadlines, and setup and take down dates and times.

 - Educate yourself!
-There are tons of resources on RMG’s show sites.
+There are tons of resources on our Exhibitor Portal and Blog.

 - Gather the names and contact info of everyone who has ever expressed interest in your work, including current collectors and target galleries.

-- Ask show management for a comprehensive media list and their media plan to maximize show and press release opportunities.
+- Check show management’s media plan and comprehensive media list to maximize your show and press release opportunities.

-- Use show logos on your website and in social media from our Exhibitor Resources page to promote your booth.
+- Use show logos on your website and in social media from our Exhibitor Portal page to promote your booth.

-- Advertise your show participation – newsletter or email to your collectors and clients, social media and blog posts.
+- Advertise your show participation.
+Send a newsletter or email to your collectors and clients, and post on social media and blogs.
 Generate brand awareness so your target audience will recognize you at the show.

 - Prepare handout materials, such as brochures, business cards, and catalogs.

-- March is the deadline for Image Submission for Artexpo New York 2018 Show Catalog Preview Page.
+- March 1 is the deadline for Image Submission for the Artexpo New York Digital Show Catalog.

-And as always, don’t be afraid to ask questions.
-RMG has all sorts of information that new exhibitors benefit from knowing.
-Contact us at email@example.com
+As always, don’t be afraid to ask questions.
+RMG has all sorts of information that exhibitors old and new benefit from knowing.
+Contact us at email@example.com.